-1. Except when necessary under the provisions of the Management Rights Article, temporary or contractual employees outside of the bargaining unit(s) shall not be placed in positions which require them to supervise classified employees.

-2. Notwithstanding the above, effective July 1, 2014:

-(a) Should the State use a private contractor(s) to manage, direct, and evaluate classified employees at the Vermont Veterans' Home, and/or any successor facility(ies) of the Vermont State Hospital, the provisions of Section 1 of the Article shall not apply.

-(b) Should the State use a private contractor(s) at the Vermont Veterans' Home and/or any successor facility(ies) of the Vermont State Hospital in a capacity that would require them to supervise classified employees, the provisions of Section 1 of this Article shall not apply.
-Such contractor(s) shall not have the authority to impose disciplinary or correction action or to issue performance evaluations, but shall be authorized to give input into the same.

-(c) Contractor(s) shall not be used to permanently replace any classified bargaining unit vacancy, except as authorized by statute.
+- 1. Except when necessary under the provisions of the Management Rights Article, temporary or contractual employees outside of the bargaining unit(s) shall not be placed in positions which require them to supervise classified employees. - 2.
+Notwithstanding the above, effective July 1, 2014: - (a) Should the State use a private contractor(s) to manage, direct, and evaluate classified employees at the Vermont Veterans' Home, the Vermont Psychiatric Care Hospital or the Middlesex Therapeutic Care Residence, the provisions of Section 1 of the Article shall not apply. - (b) Should the State use a private contractor(s) at the Vermont Veterans' Home, the Vermont Psychiatric Care Hospital or the Middlesex Therapeutic Care Residence in a capacity that would require them to supervise classified employees, the provisions of Section 1 of this Article shall not apply.
+Such contractor(s) shall not have the authority to impose disciplinary or correction action or to issue performance evaluations, but shall be authorized to give input into the same. - (c) Contractor(s) shall not be used to permanently replace any classified bargaining unit vacancy, except as authorized by statute.